jiangdada1221/TCRsep/README.md

 ## TCRsep: T-cell receptor selection estimation procedure
-TCRsep is a python software for the inference of the selection factor for immune receptor repertoires.
-It takes a productive TCR repertoire and pre-selection repertoire (optional) as inputs for model training.
-After that, it outputs the selection factors for any given TCR clonetypes (defined in the __CDR3-V-J__ format).
+TCRsep is a Python software for the inference of the selection factor for immune receptor repertoires.
+It takes a productive TCR repertoire and a pre-selection repertoire (optional) as inputs for model training.
+After that, it outputs the selection factors for any given TCR clonotypes (defined in the __CDR3-V-J__ format).
 It also outputs their post-selection probabilities that can be further utilized to analyze the receptor sharing pattern and identify indicative disease-associated receptors.
  <br />

 <img src="https://github.com/jiangdada1221/TCRsep/blob/main/figs/workflow_github.png" width="800"> <br />